palma21/aks-mentions-bot/README.md

 # AKS Mentions Bot

-A comprehensive monitoring bot that tracks m## 🔧 Configuration Files
+A comprehensive monitoring bot that tracks mentions of Azure Kubernetes Service (AKS) across various platforms including social media, forums, and blogs.
 This project uses template files that you customize for your deployment:

 ### Configuration Process